 But, as luck has it, when we got to this grand basilica, it was surrounded by fences.
 We didn’t see anyone going in, so we didn’t make any effort in finding a less obvious possible entrance.

 Instead, we went to take a walk on Via Urbana.
-(Hint: when you don’t know what other things to do in Rome, just walk and you’re sure to come across something beautiful! ? )
+(Hint: when you don’t know what other things to do in Rome, just walk around and you’ll find something to add to your nice Rome holiday!)

 This street turned out to be a lovely surprise.
 Close to the northern end of Via Urbana, we came across Oratorio Santa Pudenziana, a lovely Catholic church.
 And all along the street, there were buildings with wooden blinders at the windows and lots of luscious, green ivy on the walls.
 Walking and looking at buildings are among some of my favorite things to do in Rome.
 And if there’s gelato, too, it’s even better!